thedaviddias/bfdes.in/posts/property-based-testing.md

 ### Testing

-A sorting funciton can be fully descibed by two properties:
+A sorting function can be fully described by two properties:

 1. it must permute its **input** to form its **output**,